geneweb/geneweb.github.io/source/overview/index.rst

 Configuration
 ~~~~~~~~~~~~~

-Geneweb can be configured by defining a `<base name>.gwb` file.
+GeneWeb can be configured by defining a `<base name>.gwb` file.
 An example is
 available in the :code:`etc` directory.

-Architecture of Geneweb
+Architecture of GeneWeb
 -----------------------

-Geneweb is built from three main components:
+GeneWeb is built from three main components:

 - the storage of the genealogical trees, divided in a patch file and the actual data;
 - the libraries, reading the data from the storage and writing the patch file